 Using it at the same time each day will have the best effect.
 It will also help you

 How long to use it for

 Continue using your medicine for as long as your doctor tells you.

-Treatment should continue up until the ulceration stage, usually three to four weeks.
+Treatment duration is usually 3 to 4 weeks.
 The healing process is usually complete

 If you forget to use it

-Do not try to make up for the application you missed by applying more at the next application.
+Do not try to make up for the application you missed by applying more cream at the

 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to use your medicine, ask your pharmacist for some

 If you use too much or ingest the cream (overdose)